 Frequently Asked Questions

 Welcome.
 We regularly receive technical enquiries - plus customer questions about how to clean and maintain Franke products - so this section contains answers to our most frequent queries.
-If you cannot find the answer to your question, simply contact our Customer Service.
+If you cannot find the answer to your question, simply contact our Consumer Care team.
 We look forward to helping you.